djaus2/DJsEFBlogExample/README.md

 # Branches
 ## Master
+This is the main sequence, latest version is here.

-This starts with the example in Microsoft Docs example at [https://docs.microsoft.com/en-us/ef/core/get-started/uwp/getting-started]{Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database)
+This starts with the example in Microsoft Docs example at [https://docs.microsoft.com/en-us/ef/core/get-started/uwp/getting-started] entitled: **"Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database"**

-## Part 1
+## 1. MSDocsExample
-As per the Microsoft Docs example with a few small refinemnets
+Steps as per, and only as per, the Microsoft Docs example with a few small refinemnets